boolean-uk/api-server/README.md

 2. If needed, add or update the environment variables by running `fly secrets set VAR_NAME=xxx`
 3. Deploy with `npm run deploy`

+## Concurrency

+If the app runs with concurrency we'll end up with 2 data sets causing issues with data persistence.
+If we ever create a new deploy, we may need to set the max machine count to 1 using the below command:

+`fly scale count 1`

 ## Teacher Routes

 Teachers can reset all data at any time by making a DELETE request to `https://boolean-api-server.fly.dev/GITHUB_USERNAME/admin/teacher`, replacing GITHUB_USERNAME with your actual github username.